-All state adapted Priority Academic Student Skills will be covered by instructors for each curriculum component tested for study.
+All state adopted Academic Standards will be covered by instructors for each curriculum component tested for study.

-P.A.S.S. will be documented through weekly lesson plans submitted to the principal during the preceding week.
-P.A.S.S. will be cited and documentation will be given for instructional methods used to accomplish the P.A.S.S.
-Objectives are available for review in the administration office and objectives by subject area are available for review in each classroom.
+OAS will be documented through weekly lesson plans submitted to the principal during the preceding week.
+OAS will be cited, and documentation will be given for instructional methods used to accomplish the OAS objectives available for review in the administration office and objectives are available for review in the administration office and objectives by subject area are available for review in each classroom.